ayushgoel/presentations/ClangModules/presentation.md

 > Note
 > The automatic mapping of #include to import also solves an implementation problem: importing a module with a definition of some entity (say, a struct Point) and then parsing a header containing another definition of struct Point would cause a redefinition error, even if it is the same struct Point.
 By mapping #include to import, the compiler can guarantee that it always sees just the already-parsed definition from the module.

-While building a module, #include_next is also supported, with one caveat.
-The usual behavior of #include_next is to search for the specified filename in the list of include paths, starting from the path after the one in which the current file was found.
-Because files listed in module maps are not found through include paths, a different strategy is used for #include_next directives in such files: the list of include paths is searched for the specified header name, to find the first include path that would refer to the current file. #include_next is interpreted as if the current file had been found in that path.
-If this search finds a file named by a module map, the #include_next directive is translated into an import, just like for a #include directive.“

 ]

 .footnote.red[At present, there is no C or C++ syntax for import declarations.
 Clang will track the modules proposal in the C++ committee.]